SouthwesternCollege/cards/README.md

 ![UML diagram of game model](UML-class-diagram.png)

 # Demo
-In this demo you will se me select up to five cards and play them.
+In this demonstration a player selects up to five cards and plays them.

 ![A GIF of the game in play](gameplay.gif)